Insurance Car Insurance

 How much does car insurance for a 16-year-old cost?

-As discussed above, the exact cost of car insurance for you or your 16-year-old varies based on several factors.
-To give you an idea of how much you may have to pay for an individual policy for a 16-year-old male or female, here’s a quick summary from three major insurers based on quotes received in April 2021.
+To give you an idea of how much you may have to pay for an individual policy for a 16-year-old male or female, here’s a quick summary from two major insurers based on quotes received in August 2024.

 Average car insurance cost for 16-year-old males and females